Reading Time: 5 minutes

 • Give them a brief description of your ideal referral.
 This makes it easy for your contact to identify referrals.

-• Ask your customer to make the initial introduction to the referral or ask for permission to use their name when making the introduction yourself.
+• Ask your customer to make the initial introduction to the referral, or ask for permission to use their name when making the introduction yourself.

 • Research your customer’s connections on LinkedIn.
 This is another way to make it convenient for them to give you a referral.

-• Thank your contact for the referral with a thoughtful and memorable gesture such as a gift card or thank you card.
+• Thank your contact for the referral with a thoughtful and memorable gesture, such as a gift card or thank you card.
 Ask them how you can reciprocate.
 Remember, customers who give you referrals are one of your best assets.

-For more information about how Gavel International can help your organization through outsourced meeting planning, event and travel incentive programs, contact us.
+For more information about how Gavel International can assist your organization through outsourced meeting planning, event, and travel incentive programs, please contact us.

 ____________________________